floooh/fips/README.md

 ### Public Service Announcements

 - **31-May-2019**: The emscripten SDK integration has been completely rewritten:
-    - adds a new fips verb 'emsdk' for maintaining the emscripten SDK and switching between SDK versions
+    - adds a new fips verb 'emsdk' for installing specific emscripten SDK versions and switching between them
     - by default, installs the latest stable emscripten SDK with precompiled binaries, this is a lot faster than installing the 'incoming' SDK version which needs to compile LLVM
-    - allow switching between different SDK versions (this is using the incoming version works now)
     - the emscripten cmake toolchain file is no longer hardwired to a specific emscripten SDK version
     - the default options in the emscripten cmake toolchain file have been